Full field X-ray Scatter Tomography: Introduction

 \section{Introduction}

-Attenuation-based X-ray imaging employs only a fraction of the photons incident on a subject to produce image contrast.
+\IEEEPARstart{A}{ttenuation-based} X-ray imaging employs only a fraction of the photons incident on an object to produce image contrast.
 The remainder are absorbed or scattered.
-For clinical X-ray absorption imaging, the presence of scattered photons at the detector plane is typically considered a hindrance because they form a diffuse background, reducing the image contrast-to-noise ratio \cite{Men18, AlsMc11}.
+For clinical X-ray imaging, the presence of scattered photons at the detector plane is typically considered a hindrance because they form a diffuse background, reducing the image contrast-to-noise ratio \cite{Men18, AlsMc11}.
 Anti-scatter grids are therefore often used to selectively prevent them from reaching the detector.
-Because photons scatter to all angles, they can be captured with additional detectors located around a sample.
+Because photons scatter to all angles, they can be captured with additional detectors located around the object.
 By doing so in a way that constrains the photon path information, tomography can be performed.
-Our aim is to employ scattering produced during absorption imaging towards obtaining volumetric information.
-In contrast with previous studies, which took non-full-field approaches, we instead augment an existing absorption-based X-ray imaging system used for preclinical studies of lung function in small animals, by adding a detector to collect these unused photons.
-Combining additional views from multiple detectors placed around the subject would open the possibility of doing single-shot, time-resolved, or reduced-rotation-angle tomography.
+Our aim is to employ the scatter signal produced during X-ray imaging to obtain volumetric information.
+In contrast with previous studies, which took non-full-field approaches, we augment an existing X-ray imaging system used for preclinical studies of lung function in small animals, by adding a detector to collect these unused photons.
+Combining additional views from multiple detectors placed around the object would then open the possibility of doing single-shot, time-resolved, or reduced-rotation-angle tomography.
+The purpose of this study is to establish the feasibility of scatter tomography for full-field imaging of small animals.

 The use of scattered photons has a long history in X- and $\gamma$-ray imaging.
-Lale \cite{Lal59} is considered the earliest to propose Compton scattering for medical imaging, using a pencil beam X-ray source.
+Lale \cite{Lal59} is considered the earliest to propose Compton scattering for medical imaging using a pencil beam X-ray source.
 Following Lale's work, Compton imaging was pursued as a medical imaging approach for application to radiotherapy treatment planning \cite{FarCo71, FarCo74}, bone densitometry \cite{HudBh79a}, lung function measurement \cite{KauGa76, GarWe77, DelBe82}, and heart motion tracking \cite{HerMc94}.
 Notably, Farmer and Collins identified the problem of photon self-absorption \cite{FarCo74}, which causes artifacts and departure from quantitative correctness when applying conventional tomographic reconstruction approaches.
 For a review of the theory and history of the medical application of scatter imaging, covering the period starting from Lale's work through to the late 1990s, see Harding \cite{Har97}.